Sourcing raffle prizes

 Gabby Johnston: ‘Ours are £1 per book of five, or 20p a ticket.
 Never had any complaints, even I buy them.’

-Sally Edwards: 'We tentatively sent out a book for £10 instead of £5 (£1 per ticket).
-Sales doubled and no complaints.
+Sally Edwards: ‘We tentatively sent out a book for £10 instead of £5 (£1 per ticket).
+Sales doubled and there were no complaints.
 Felt naughty but nice.
-Possible theory: people who buy, buy.
-People who don't, don't.
-No one was hurt during this operation!'
+Possible theory: people who buy, buy; people who don’t, don’t.
+No one was hurt during this operation!’

-Anne Kelly: 'We are doubling the price to £1 each and doubling the 1st prize to £200.
-We think this will increase overall takings, even if ticket sales go down.'
+Anne Kelly: ‘We are doubling the price to £1 each, but also doubling the 1st prize to £200.

 Lisa McCluskey: ‘We have a list of all the prizes and let first drawn out choose, if the person isn’t there at the time we choose a prize for them.’

-Emma Holmes: 'We let people choose their prize if they are there, and if not, we either pick something we know they would like (very small school!) or if we don't know them, we give the next highest in value.'
+Emma Holmes: ‘We let people choose their prize if they are there.
+If not, we either pick something we know they would like (we're a very small school) or if we don’t know them, we give them the next highest in value.’